yunify/qingstor-csi/docs/user-guide.md

 ```

 ## Volume Cloning
 Cloning is defined as a duplicate of an existing PVC.
-Please reference [Example YAML](deploy/neonsan/example/volume)
+Please reference [volume example](/deploy/neonsan/example/volume)

 ### Prerequisites
 - Kubernetes 1.15+